-- The service has a DSP for safeguarding who is a member of the senior management team and who has undertaken training in inter-agency working, in addition to basic safeguarding training - a safeguarding policy and procedures that are consistent with LSCB requirements, reviewed annually and made available to parents on request - procedures for dealing with allegations of abuse made against members of staff including allegations made against the Head of education, Registered manager and other senior members of the company - adheres to the procedures set out in the Welsh Government circular 002/2013: 'Disciplinary and Dismissal Procedures for School Staff' - Ensures that recruitment and selection procedures are made in accordance with Welsh Government guidance 'Keeping Learners Safe' 158/2015 - There is a training strategy that ensures all staff, including the Heads of Service, receive safeguarding training, with refresher training at yearly intervals and is supplemented by the organisations e-learning programme.
-Arrangements to ensure that all temporary staff and volunteers are made aware of the services' arrangements for safeguarding.
+- The service has a DSP for safeguarding who is a member of the senior leadership team and who has undertaken training in inter-agency working, in addition to basic safeguarding training. - There is a safeguarding policy and procedures that are consistent with LSCB requirements, reviewed annually and made available to parents on request. - There are procedures for dealing with allegations of abuse made against members of staff including allegations made against the members of the senior leadership team. - Adheres to the procedures set out in the Welsh Government circular 002/2013: 'Disciplinary and Dismissal Procedures for School Staff.' - Ensures that recruitment and selection procedures are made in accordance with Welsh Government guidance Keeping Learners Safe Guidance Document no: 283/2022 (March 2022) and safer recruitment. - There is a training strategy that ensures all staff, including the Heads of Service, receive safeguarding training, with refresher training at yearly intervals and is supplemented by the organisations e-learning programme.
+Arrangements to ensure that all temporary staff and volunteers are made aware of the services' arrangements for safeguarding. - There is a management information system to log safeguarding instances, or low level concerns or order to be able to track these per child/staff member/location and identify patterns or concern and report.
+The organisation currently uses 'My Concern' platform.

-The responsible individual is responsible for liaising with the local authority and other agencies in the event of an allegation being made against the Head of Education or Registered Manager.
+The Director of Education is responsible for liaising with the local authority and other agencies in the event of an allegation being made against the Head of Education or Deputy Head of Education.